Women Forward

 Women Forward (WF) is a South African political party founded aimed at uplifting women and advocating for women's rights.

 Initially formed to contest the 2009 South African General elections, the party grew and began running for elections itself.
 Women Forward's membership spans women, men, and LGBTQI people.
 Their mission is to "work towards a more inclusive world" for women.
 Missions include eradicating gender-based violence, improve sex education as well as getting more women in positions of government.

-Women Forward has caused controversies surrounding its view on rapists as well as excluding sex workers on their platform.
+Women Forward has caused controversies surrounding its view on rapists as well as allegedly excluding sex workers on their platform.

 As of the 2019 South African general election, Women Forward has not won any seats in the National Assembly or Provincial Legislatures.

 History

 Ngobese was inspired to create Women Forward by her grandfather's advocacy for "female leadership"; he wrote about the immense influence a mother has on a child as well as how his wife edited every one of his speeches.
 Ngobese also says women are more naturally "caring" and "inclusive", making them better suited to be leaders.

 Ngobese worked as a gender consultant for a decade, and then joined the government.
 After becoming concerned about the lack of governmental concerns for gender issues, Ngobese decided to start her own political party.
 Women Forward was founded on 25 June 2008, as an independent political party out of South Africa.

 The party contested the 2009 South African General elections, subsequently lost and lost their deposit in the process.

 The party's manifesto was launched in Rustenburg on 30 March 2019.